 - Cook about 15 minutes, stirring occasionally with a wooden spoon, until blueberries are very soft and starting to bleed.

 - Take off heat.
-Mix in the dissolved Glucomannan powder to thicken.
+Allow to slightly cool and thicken, about 5 minutes.
 Serve alone, or as a topping.